Job Title: Director, Fall Production

 Like us on Facebook/Twitter

-(the) Unruly Theatre Project (UTP) is The Alden’s professional teen improv company dedicated to bringing comedic productions to the community.
+(the) Unruly Theatre Project is The Alden’s professional teen improv company dedicated to bringing comedic performances to the community.
 Members audition to be in the company for one season and are paid for each performance or workshop they do for the community.